Artists installed seesaws at the border so kids in the US and Mexico could play together

 Ten years later, their conceptual drawings became reality.
 Rael and his crew transported the seesaws to Sunland Park, New Mexico, separated by a steel fence from Ciudad Juárez, Mexico.

+The New Mexico town is also where a militia detained migrants this year and where a private group built its own border wall using millions of dollars raised in a GoFundMe campaign.

+But along another stretch of the border in Sunland Park Monday, the scene was dramatically different.

-People from both sides came together Monday to play in a “unifying act,” the University of Californiasaid in a statement.
+People from both sides came together to play in a “unifying act,” the University of California said in a statement.
 Participants on the Mexico side had no planning, it said.

 In an Instagram post, Rael said the event was “filled with joy, excitement, and togetherness at the borderwall.”